 - Be Specific: Include only that information that is necessary and related.
 Both parents should spell out the plan clearly and put valid things to get the aim of this plan.

-- Review Essential Information: The parenting plan works if it contains all the essential information which clear the things about parenting schedule, children expenses, vacations, medical care and similar others.
+- Review Essential Information: The parenting plan works if it contains all the essential information which clarifies the things about parenting schedule, children’s expenses, vacations, medical care, and similar others.
 Review the information placed on it and check for errors to correct.